Kinla/WordGuess-Cli/README.md

   2. Install the required npms via command line `npm install`
   3. Start the game by typing `node index.js`
   4. Follow instruction on screen
+  5. To win: you will need to guess the word before the 10 guesses are used up
+  6. Game will exit automatically wehn all the words have been played.
-  5. Should you wish to quit the game at anytime please use `ctrl + c`
+      * Should you wish to quit the game at anytime please use `ctrl + c`

 ### Demo
    ![how-this-works](https://github.com/Kinla/WordGuess-Cli/blob/master/assets/game.gif)

-### Game Rules
-  * Will only accept one alphabet letter at a time
-  * Guesses cannot repeat
-  * To win: player need to guess the word before the allowed 10 guesses are used up
-  * Game will exit automatically when all the words been played

 - - -